binpash/libdash/README.md

 For example, the Python AST `[[['Q', [['C', 34]]]]]` represents a quoted field containing a double quote character.
 Translated literally, this would yield the string `"""`, which is not a valid shell script.
 The pretty printer will instead automatically escape the inner quote, rendering `"\""`.

 While the printer tries to get things right either way, you should use escapes to signal to the printer when to escape: you should use the Python AST `[[['Q', [['E', 34]]]]]` to mark the inner double quote as escaped.

+# Known issues

+We currently do not escape the character `!` (exclamation point).
+In an interactive shell, `!` is likely treated as a history substitution (and so should be escaped), but in a non-interactive shell, `!` is treated normally.
+We currently cater to non-interactive shells; eventually this behavior will be controllable.